-Evaluation of Contributions to University Community For 3/4 time Instructors, Assistant Professors and Associate Professors
+Evaluation of Contributions to University Community

 The department advocates strong involvement in campus and professional life and activities.
 Candidates for tenure should demonstrate substantial involvement and service in activities including but not limited to:

 - -- Service on committees and other university- and college-wide groups. - -- Leadership within the department, both in terms of initiatives, projects and committees. - -- Activity with student groups in addition to activity that is part of a teaching load.